MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample9.md

 ![ SoLUTEditor](/images/tutorials/visualization//pathtracer/V9_LUT.png " SoLUTEditor")

-Open the `AnimationRecorder` module and click on *New* to initiate a new animation, selecting a filename for the recorded video.
+Open the `AnimationRecorder` module and click on *New* to initiate a new animation, selecting a filename for the recorded key frames (*.mlmov).

 At the bottom of the `AnimationRecorder` panel, you'll find the key frame editor, which is initially enabled.
 It contains the camera track with a key frame at position *0*.
 The key frame editor at the bottom serves as a control hub for playback and recording.

+{{<alert class="info" caption="Extra Infos">}}
+Close the SoExaminerViewer while using the AnimationRecorder to prevent duplicate renderings and save resources.
+{{</alert>}}

 ![ AnimationRecorder](/images/tutorials/visualization//pathtracer/V9_AnimationRecorder.png " AnimationRecorder")

-Open the `AnimationRecorder` panel and locate the key frame editor.
-Move to the desired timepoint on the timeline, adjusting the camera to the preferred position in your 3D scene.
-Upon double-clicking on the timeline at the chosen timepoint, a Key frame will be added and a window labeled *Edit Camera Key Frame* will open.
+Key Frames in the `AnimationRecorder` mark specific field values at defined timepoints.
+You can add key frames on the timeline by double-clicking at the chosen timepoint or right-clicking and selecting *Insert Key Frame*.
+Between these key frames, values are interpolated, either linearly, with splines, or not at all.
+In this way a Key frame will be added and a window labeled *Edit Camera Key Frame* will open.

+The video settings in the `AnimationRecorder` provide essential parameters for configuring the resulting animation.
+You can control the *Framerate*, determining the number of frames per second in the video stream.
+It's important to note that altering the framerate may lead to the removal of key frames, impacting the animation's smoothness.

+Additionally, the *Duration* of the animation, specified as videoLength, defines how long the animation lasts in seconds.
+The *Video Size* determines the resolution of the resulting video, specifying how detailed the animation will be.

 Within the *Edit Camera Key Frame* window, set the camera position as desired.
 Save each key frame by clicking on the *Store Current Camera State* button.

 Repeat this process for each timepoint where adjustments to the camera position are needed, thus creating a sequence of key frames.
-Ensure to set the *Duration* of the animation to *45* seconds.

 Before proceeding further, use the playback options situated at the base of the key frame editor.
 This allows for a quick review of the initial camera sequence, ensuring the adjustments align seamlessly for a polished transition between key frames.

+{{<alert class="info" caption="Extra Infos">}}
+Decrease the number of iterations in the SoPathTracer module for a quicker preview if you like.
+Make sure to increase again, before recording the final video.
+{{</alert>}}

 ![ AnimationRecorder](/images/tutorials/visualization//pathtracer/V9_AnimationRecorder1.png " AnimationRecorder")

 ## Modulating Knee Visibility with LUTRescale in Animation

 We want to showcase the complete scene, followed by the bones and vessels, then only the bones, and finally the entire scene once again.
 Add two `LUTRescale` modules to your workspace and connect them as illustrated down below.
-This configuration allows you to use the `LUTRescale` to modifiy the index range of the LUT loaded with `LUTLoad`, affecting the rendering of the `SoPathTracerVolume`.
 The rationale behind using `LUTRescale` is to control the transparency or visibility of elements in the scene at different intervals.

 ![ LUTRescale](/images/tutorials/visualization//pathtracer/V9_3.png " LUTRescale")